Types of epigenetic change

 Epigenetics: unlocking the secrets of gene regulation

 Epigenetics, a captivating field of study, has revolutionised our understanding of gene regulation.
 While genetics focuses on the DNA sequence itself, epigenetics explores the intricate mechanisms that influence gene expression without altering the DNA sequence.
 These epigenetic changes can have a profound impact on an individual’s health, development, and susceptibility to diseases.
-In this comprehensive guide, we will delve into the fascinating world of epigenetics, exploring its mechanisms, implications, and potential applications.
+In this comprehensive guide, we will delve into the fascinating types of epigenetic modifications, exploring its mechanisms, implications, and potential applications.

 DNA methylation: DNA methylation involves the addition of a methyl group to specific regions of the DNA, known as CpG sites.
 This chemical modification can inhibit gene expression by preventing the binding of proteins that activate gene transcription.